Catholic Campus Ministry

-Community Choice Credit Union, a Mercy Medical Center business partner, is located on the Medical Center campus, 411 Laurel, Suite 2280.
+Community Choice Credit Union, a Mercy Medical Center business partner, is located at 700 East Lyon, Des Moines, IA.
 Auto and home equity loans are available through the Credit Union as well as checking and savings accounts, credit and check/debit cards, online banking, and direct deposit.

 Dissemination of Grades

-After grades are recorded at the conclusion of each semester, grade reports are mailed to the student’s home address.
-Grade reports will not be released if the student’s financial account status is on hold.
+After grades are recorded at the conclusion of each term and posted in MyMercy.
 Grades cannot be given by telephone.
-Faculty will post grades using the College management learning system (E-LEOS) but official grades are posted in MyMercy.
+Faculty may post unofficial grades within the College learning management learning system (E-LEOS) but official grades are posted in MyMercy.